-• Reusable Personal Protective Equipment (PPE) must be cleaned and disinfected following the manufacturer's recommendation, after every episode of physical intervention (see section 2j.
+Reusable Personal Protective Equipment (PPE) must be cleaned and disinfected following the manufacturer's recommendation, after every episode of physical intervention (see section 2j.
 Cleaning, Disinfection, and Ventilation in the Ready Schools, Safe Learners guidance).
-Singleuse disposable PPE must not be re-used.
+Single-use disposable PPE must not be re-used.

-Plan Details for 20.
+Plan Details for 2o.

-Please enter the details of your On-Site or Hybrid plan that correspond to the requirements listed above: Personal Protective Equipment (PPE) will be cleaned/sanitized after every episode of physical intervention.
+Please enter the details of your On-Site or Hybrid plan that correspond to the requirements listed above: N/A

-Response to Outbreak (Section 3 of the RSSL Guidance)

-Requirements for 3a.
+Response to Outbreak (Section 3 of the RSSL Guidance) Requirements for 3a.
 PREVENTION AND PLANNING